project-ida/two-state-quantum-systems/src/05-many-two-state-systems.md

 Because we have a time dependent Hamiltonian, we need to use QuTiP's ["string based method"](http://qutip.org/docs/latest/guide/dynamics/dynamics-time.html#string-format-method) to evolve the system (as we did in tutorial 2).

-We'll create a function to set up and run the simulation because we'll be doing several of them.
+We'll create a function to set up and run the simulation because we'll be doing it several times.

 ```python
 def simulate(A, delta, times, e_level):